What is Materials and Processing Technology about?

 Numeracy - shared competencies include measurement and the application of numerical skills to make key developmental decisions.

-Literacy - Materials Technologies has a distinct glossary and way of speaking/communicating/discussing about the subject and ākonga learning.
+Literacy — Materials and Processing Technology has a distinct glossary and way of communicating about the subject and ākonga learning.

 - Digital Technologies